knoxa/knoxa.github.io/examples/text.md

 ## Introduction

-I need to identify the strings in a document that mention places.
+I need to identify the spans of text in a document that mention places.
 I can do this manually, or I can do it through some NLP process.
 Either way, I choose to capture the results by marking-up mentions of place with HTML `<span>` elements.
 I can set a class element and use a CSS stylesheet to make my choices obvious.